JnyJny/articles/c/how-i-write-main/article.md

 typically provided by the C runtime library, linked in automatically when your program is compiled.
-The details are highly dependent on the operating system and [compiler toolchain][toolchain], so I'm going to pretend I didn't mention it.
+The details are highly dependent on the operating system and [compiler toolchain][toolchain], so I'm going to pretend I didn't mention it for now.

 Moving on.